Hunstanton: Sport

 Hunstanton attracts thousands during a week in August, for the ITA Hunstanton Lawn Tennis tournament – the biggest in England after Wimbledon, inaugurated in 1920.
 All ages can play from the young (Under 8 Round Robin) to senior veterans.
 It acts also as a big social event.

 Hunstanton Golf Club, founded in 1891 by Hamon Le Strange, is an 18-hole championship links along the sandy coast of Old Hunstanton.
 It has a classic "out and back" design on either side of a central spine or dune ridge.
 The 12th, 13th and 14th holes play across the ridge.

 The town has hosted several international sporting events, including the 2005 World Water Ski Racing Championships.

+Lifestyles Festival was a sports festival held annually in Hunstanton until 2014.
+The festival had been held in the summer since 2005 and specialised in sporting events such as expert BMXing, in-line skating, and skateboarding, and Kite Surfing.
+An estimated 12,000 people attend in 2010. for the sporting activities, along with a number of cultural events including live music, visual arts, and dance.
+After council funding was reportedly cut by £50,000 in 2013 causing the festival to be cancelled for one year, the festival committee crowdfunded £20,000 to run independently in 2014 for the last time.